Ideas for a Beautiful First Communion Party

 First Communion is an amazing moment in a Catholic child’s life.
 Like other religious events, it marks a coming to age moment.
 After watching your parents and church community participate in receiving the body and blood of Jesus for many years, you finally get to participate.
 It’s a big deal.

-And so is the celebration afterwards.
+And so is the First Communion party afterwards.
 My parents always joked that I had three big events in my life.
 My First Communion, high school graduation and my wedding.
 I would probably add in there the birth of my children.
 But, it really is that important.

 Start with the Invitation

 Luckily, with the rise of independent designers, there are lots of First Communion invitations to choose from.
 Gone are the fill in the blank cards that you get from Hallmark.
-These days you can select from some beautiful First Communion invitation designs.
+These days you can select from some beautiful First Communion invitation designs from our shop here.

-This is also an event where it’s best to steer away from digital.
-I am a huge supporter for digital invitations to be sent for birthday parties and even baby showers.
+This is also an event where digital might not be best.
+I’m a huge supporter for digital invitations to be sent for birthday parties and even baby showers.
 But First Communion is more akin to a formal wedding event.
 Have your invitations printed and mailed to your guests.
 They will truly appreciate the keepsake.

 Think about Extras